jnrszg/vendor-performance-procurement-analysis/README.md

 ## Objectives
 Through this project, I aim to:

-* Practice working with multiple datasets
+* Practice working with large datasets
 * Improve my SQL skills
 * Learn basic data modeling concepts
 * Create an interactive Power BI dashboard
 * Develop reporting and data storytelling skills
+* Gain experience working with data stored in a database

 ## Questions I Want to Explore
 * Which vendors account for the highest procurement spending?